Electricity Planning for Toronto

 And finally, it will assess the impact of reducing reliance on Portlands Energy Centre, which serves 12 per cent of the city's power needs during hot summer days and also serves broader GTA.
 Portlands is the only main source of supply in Toronto itself, ramping production up and down to meet changes in energy consumption.
 It can also restore local power supply in the event of a wide-scale power outage.
 Today, the number of options available to reducing the reliance on Portlands is limited by the capacity of existing transmission infrastructure.

-Map representing Leaside Transmission expansion which is required to bring more power to downtown
+Map representing Leaside Transmission expansion and Hearn Switching Station expansion which is required to bring more power to downtown

 Learn more